yangxueyong/learngit/readme.txt

-git is a version control system. git is free software git version sss
+git is a version control system. git is a free software git version ss git hahah